 This paper reviews the literature devoted to control systems education.
 It shows how academia is using PLCs in education and how it can complement the traditional focus on continuous-based control.
 A key objective of this paper is to review the PLC use in mechanical engineering education, which traditionally takes place in a control systems engineering course.
 This paper will also address a proposal by the authors that implementing PLCs into a control systems course for mechanical engineering students can enable a natural integration of continuous and non-continuous control theory.

 Foster, Michael R.; Hammerquist, Chad; and Melendy, Robert, "A Review of Programmable Logic Controllers in Control Systems Education" (2010).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 22.